Balaji1202/Balaji1202/README.md

 </br>

 ## Experience
+ - Atomicwork - Software Engineer II (2023 - Currrent)
+   Working as a Frontend engineer across entire product, focusing on delivering fast paced development in a startup.
- - Zoho - Member Technical Staff - Frontend engineer (2020 - Current)
+ - Zoho - Member Technical Staff - Frontend engineer (2020 - 2023)
-  I am currently working as a Software Developer at Zoho, where I have been working on multiple projects, primarily focused on frontend development.
+  Worked as a software developer, where I have been working on multiple projects, primarily focused on frontend development.
 In this role, I have collaborated with various stakeholders to understand user requirements and deliver functional and intuitive applications.
  - Zoho - Project Trainee - Frontend engineer (2019 - 2020)

 </br>